Fiat 500 review - MPG, CO2 and running costs

 The figures aren’t startling, but the little Fiat should be a cheap car to run.
 The company says it’s 30 per cent more economical than the old 1.2-litre petrol 500, thanks in part to a hybrid powertrain that cuts the engine out when decelerating below 18mph.
 The six-speed gearbox plays its part here too, although you’re unlikely to spend much time in top gear if you like to make decent speed over ground.

 As you’d expect given its limited levels of performance, the 500 Mild Hybrid’s group 9 insurance rating is pleasingly affordable.

 Most Fiats tend to struggle with miserly depreciation figures, and while the 500's initial desirability meant it initially bucked that trend, it's a fairly common sight on UK roads now.
-You'll find the 500 hatch holds on to around 34% of its value after 3 years and 36,000 miles, although the open-top 500C performs much better at 42% over the same period.
+Previously we found the 500 hatch holding on to around 34% of its value after 3 years and 36,000 miles, although the open-top 500C performed much better at 42% over the same period.